studentmakersclub/resources/tutorial.md

 # Tutorial: Using SMC

 This is a tutorial of how to use Student Makers Club.
+It covers posting updates, creating projects and setting skills in the application.

 ## Getting Started